BIRSBiointegration/whitePaper/manuscript.md

 ### Strategies for benchmarking

+* First, we acknowledge that benchmarking multi-modal methods on typical multi-modal datasets is inherently difficult, as we rarely know the ground truth [@10.1186/1471-2105-10-34].
 * Simulation is useful for having known truth, but it is difficult to simulate realistic covariance structure across features and across data modalities.